Olivia Newton-John: 1989–1998: Motherhood, cancer, and advocacy

-She was a performer on the 1979 Music for UNICEF Concert for the UN's International Year of the Child televised worldwide.
-During the concert, artists performed songs for which they donated their royalties, some in perpetuity, to benefit the cause.
-She was appointed a Goodwill ambassador to the United Nations Environment Programme.
+Newton-John recovered.
 In 1991, she became the National Spokesperson for the Colette Chuda Environmental Fund/CHEC (Children's Health Environmental Coalition) following the death from Wilms' tumour of five-year-old Colette Chuda, daughter of Newton-John's friend Nancy Chuda.
+Later, Newton-John became an advocate for breast cancer research and other health issues.
+She was a product spokesperson for the Liv-Kit, a breast self-examination product, and also founded her own cancer centre in her home town in Australia.

 Newton-John's cancer diagnosis also affected the type of music she recorded.
 In 1994, she released Gaia: One Woman's Journey, which chronicled her ordeal.
 Co-produced by Newton-John for ONJ Productions, Gaia was originally issued by Festival in Australia but also distributed by various independent labels in Japan and Europe.
 In 2002, there was an American distribution by Hip-O Records, and a subsequent re-release in 2012 by Green Hill featured an alternative cover photo.
 Gaia was the first album on which Newton-John wrote all the music and lyrics herself, and this endeavour encouraged her to become more active as a songwriter thereafter.
-The single "No Matter What You Do" entered the Australian top 40, and the second single, the environmentally themed "Don't Cut Me Down", was also used in the film It's My Party.
-The Latin-fuelled "Not Gonna Give into It" eventually became heavily showcased in concert performance; "The Way of Love" was featured in the telefilm A Christmas Romance, and "Trust Yourself" was incorporated into both the TV-movie The Wilde Girls and the theatrical flick Sordid Lives.
+The single "No Matter What You Do" entered the Australian top 40, and the second single, the environmentally themed "Don't Cut Me Down", was also used in the film It's My Party, a 1996 AIDS drama.
+The Latin-fuelled "Not Gonna Give into It" eventually became heavily showcased in concert performance; "The Way of Love" was featured in the telefilm A Christmas Romance, and "Trust Yourself" was incorporated into both the TV movie The Wilde Girls and the theatrical film Sordid Lives.

 Newton-John was listed as president of the Isle of Man Basking shark Society between 1998 and 2005.

-In 2005, she released Stronger Than Before, sold exclusively in the United States by Hallmark.
-This was her second exclusive album for Hallmark Cards after her successful first Christmas album Tis the Season with Vince Gill five years earlier.
-Proceeds from the album's sales benefited breast cancer research.
-The album featured the song "Phenomenal Woman" based on the poem by Maya Angelou that featured guest vocals from Diahann Carroll, Beth Nielsen Chapman, Delta Goodrem, Amy Holland, Patti LaBelle and Mindy Smith – all survivors of or affected by cancer.